Afghanistan Peace Talks

 news articles about the Afghan war peace talks

 The Historical Example of the Soviet Withdrawal from Afghanistan.
-Surprisingly, the government the Soviets left behind in Kabul after their withdrawal remained in power for about four years.
+Surprisingly, the Afghan government the Soviets left behind in Kabul after their withdrawal remained in power for about four years.
 The government continued to function and the security forces managed to hold their own against the many mujahadeen groups.
-It was only after the Soviet Union fell apart - and the equipment, money, supplies, weapons, and more stopped flowing from the Soviet Union to the Afghan government - that the Afghan government fell.
+It was only after the Soviet Union fell apart - and the equipment, money, supplies, weapons, advisors, and more stopped flowing from the Soviet Union to the Afghan government - that the Afghan government fell.

 History Lesson of Vietnam.
 Peace talks helped us disengage from the Vietnam conflict (with a little help from Operation Linebacker II).
 We withdrew (most of our combat forces) in 1973; keeping advisors and some supporting units in country until 1975.
 Even though the peace talks allowed the North Vietnamese to keep 140,000 troops in South Vietnam the South Vietnamese government manage to survive two more years.
-It was only after the U.S. Congress cut off all funding and aid (weapons, ammunition, and supplies) that the South Vietnamese Army fell apart and the government fell to the North Vietnam conventional forces.
+It was only after the U.S. Congress cut off all funding and aid (weapons, ammunition, and supplies) in early 1975 that the South Vietnamese Army fell apart and the government fell to the North Vietnam conventional forces.
 What the Paris Peace Talks did give the United States was a Decent Interval between our departure and the fall of the South Vietnam government.
 1.

 What Does the U.S. Hope to Gain from the Peace Talks?
-The U.S. recognizes that the Taliban will not be defeated by 2014 and realizes that the Afghan security forces will not have matured to the extent needed to defend the country from insurgents.
-It is hopeed that some sort of political solution can be negotiated that will keep the Taliban from taking power and leave a government behind that will not allow sanctuary to al-Qaeda.
+The U.S. recognizes that the Taliban will not be defeated by 2016 and realizes that the Afghan security forces will not have matured to the extent needed to defend the country from insurgents.
+It is hoped that some sort of political solution can be negotiated that will keep the Taliban from taking power and leave a government behind that will not allow sanctuary to al-Qaeda.
 Perhaps the most likely scenario is that the U.S. is provided another Decent Interval.
 1.

 Sources of Information on Peace Talks for Afghanistan